WidgetsBurritos/rackspace-homepage/README.md

 #### Locations of App-Specific Resources

-Since Docker builds Drupal from a image, our app-specific resources are located in the following locations:
+Since Docker builds Drupal from a image, our app-specific resources are located in the following locations relative to the application path:

 - Modules:  `./modules/`
 - Themes: `./themes/`